Queries

 }

 Each filter has logic that evaluates to either true or false.
-If a filter is true, the span currently being checked passes that filter and moves on to the next filter in line.
+If a filter is true, the signal currently being checked passes that filter and moves on to the next filter in line.
 If all filters pass, the span is considered a match and is included in the results.

 Each signal contains the same values that can be queried: